 Seniority shall be defined as the total length of continuous service as a full-time ESP within a category of position as set forth in Section 14.2 of this Article.
 Seniority shall not be interrupted by approved Board leave, but time on unpaid leave of absence of sixty (60) consecutive calendar days or more shall not count toward the accrual of seniority.
 Seniority shall begin with the first working day in such category of position.
 Part-time ESPs shall accrue seniority on the basis of one half year for every year of part-time work.
-If an ESP transfers from a part-time to a full-time position (or vice versa) within the same category of position, the ESP shall be entitled to utilize the seniority previously accrued in that same category of position.
+If an ESP transfers from a part-time to a full-time position (or vice versa) within the same category of position.
 If an ESP transfers from one category of position to another category of position, that ESP shall retain his or her previously accrued seniority in the former category of position for a period of thirty-six (36) months from the first working day in the new category of position.
 Continuous service shall be interrupted by resignation, retirement or termination.